gab-es21/sea-turtles-detection/README.md

 # sea-turtles-detection
 Detect sea turtles from drone imagery.

+## Environment File

+Each model has a `.env` file stored in your Google Drive at `My_Drive/Colab_Notebooks/env`.

+ You can request access to the `.env` files if needed.
+There is a sample `.env` file in each model folder in the repository.

+To access the `.env` files, mount your Google Drive in the Colab notebook.

 ## Edit Colab Notebook

 To edit a Colab notebook on GitHub:

 1. Create a new branch on GitHub.

 2. Click the **Open in Colab** link at the top of the notebook.
-If the link is deprecated, choose the notebook from this link: https://colab.research.google.com/github/gab-es21/sea-turtles-detection/, making sure to select the notebook on the newly created branch.
+<br /> If the link is deprecated, choose the notebook from this link:
+<br /> https://colab.research.google.com/github/gab-es21/sea-turtles-detection/.<br /> Make sure to select the notebook on the newly created branch.

 3. To edit the notebook, you need to create a copy on your Google Drive.
-Click **File > Save a copy in Drive**.
+<br /> Click **File > Save a copy in Drive**.

 4. Make your edits to the notebook.

-5. To save your changes back to GitHub, click **File > Save a copy in GitHub**.
+5. To save your changes back to GitHub.
+<br /> Click **File > Save a copy in GitHub**.